About Cardiff EDC

 - give the public the opportunity to communicate their views to the EU in the form of questions, suggestions and response to consultations.

-Whilst working as a researcher to a Member of the European Parliament, he created in 1980 European Access, which became the leading bibliographic service for European information in the 1980s and 1990s.
-Later, under his continuing editorship, an electronic version, European Access Plus, was launched, as was a new information service called KnowEurope (now relaunched as European Sources Online).
+Whilst working as a researcher to a Member of the European Parliament, Ian created in 1980 European Access, which became the leading bibliographic service for European information in the 1980s and 1990s.
+Later, under his continuing editorship, an electronic version, European Access Plus, was launched, as was a new information service called KnowEurope, later re-launched as European Sources Online.

-European Sources Online, a web-based European information service, is the leading specialist information service that focuses on providing information about Europe.
+ESO, a web-based European information service, has become the leading specialist information service that focuses on providing information about Europe.
 Originally published by ProQuest Information and Learning until June 2006, it is now published by Information Services at Cardiff University as an activity of the Cardiff EDC.

 Ian was winner of the European Special Librarian of the Year Award 1994, presented by the European Chapter of the Special Libraries Association.
 He is the author of the standard reference book 'The Documentation of the European Communities' (Mansell, 1989).
 He has also published a large number of articles in professional journals during his career.